Staff Member Biography

 When I’m not doing research, I enjoy Motorbiking, home brewing (more alcohol research), playing Guitar (and Bouzouki, and Banjolin) and wild swimming.

-Maguire A, Moriarty J, O'Reilly D, McCann M. Education as a predictor of psychological well-being after bereavement: a population based record linkage study.
-Quality of Life Research [in press]
+Maguire A, Moriarty J, O'Reilly D, McCann M. Education as a predictor of antidepressant and anxiolytic medication use after bereavement: a population-based record linkage study.
+Quality of Life Research 2017;26:1251–1262open access

 Maguire L, Niens U, McCann M, Connolly P. Emotional development among early school-age children: gender differences in the role of problem behaviours.
 Educational Psychology 2016;36:1408-1428open access